Whole Wheat Zucchini Muffins with Green Chiles and Cheese

 - These muffins kept well in the fridge and were easily reheated (in a microwave for about 30 seconds.)

-- I liked them hot, with a bit of butter or my favorite yogurt spread.
+- I liked them hot, with a bit of butter.

 Recipe created by Kalyn after many tries and a lot of consulting zucchini bread recipes on other blogs.